BenjaminColasante/PriceRadar/README.md

-# Price Radar
+# PriceRadar
 ## Project Overview
-PriceRadar is a web application that helps users find the best deals for specific products and categories available on select online retailers.
-It provides up-to-date information on pricing, availability, rating, and shipping for products sold on Walmart and Amazon, with options to filter items based on desired specifications.
-PriceRadar enables users to compare products side by side and save items for future reference, ensuring they stay informed about the details of their favorite items.
+PriceRadar is a web application that helps users find the best deals for products and categories available on Walmart and Amazon.
+It provides up-to-date information on pricing, availability, rating, and shipping, with options to filter, compare, and save products for a fully customizable experience.
+PriceRadar was developed with

 You can try PriceRadar right now using the following link: [https://www.mypriceradar.com](https://www.mypriceradar.com)

 ## Features
-* Real-time scraping from Walmart and Amazon
+* Real-time scraping from Walmart and Amazon (Flask backend)
+* Frontend built with React
 * Compare products or categories side by side
 * Filter by price, rating, stock, shipping, and delivery options
 * Bookmark favorite items for future reference
-* Fully deployed with Vercel frontend and Render backend

 ## Prerequisites
 Before running the project locally, ensure you have the following installed:<br>